Is this chart lying to me? Automating the detection of misleading visualizations: Additional implementation details

 \textbf{DePlot fine-tuning} We fine-tune DePlot for axis metadata extraction using two H110 GPUs.
 We retain the original DePlot architecture and loss function \citep{liu-etal-2023-deplot}.
 The model is trained for 4 epochs using the Adam optimizer \citep{kingma2015adam}, a learning rate of 5e-5, and a batch size of 4.
 To support memory-efficient training, we apply LoRA \citep{hu2022lora} on the query and value projection layers.
 To enhance generalization, we apply data augmentation through random rotations and perspective transformations.

-\textbf{Fine-tuned classifiers} The MLP classification head is trained for up to 300 epochs with early stopping.
+\textbf{Image-axis classifiers} The classification head is trained for up to 300 epochs with early stopping.
 We use a batch size of 256, a learning rate of 5e-5, and the Adam optimizer.
 To account for label imbalance, we apply a weighted loss based on the frequency of each misleader.
-The MLP has a hidden dimension of 1,024.
+The classification head has one hidden layer with 1.024 units.
+During training, we keep track of the best model weights.
+The best weights are updated at each epoch if the F1 score increases on the validation sets of both Misviz and Misviz-synth.
+While the classifier is not trained on Misviz, using the Misviz validation set ensures we do not overfit to the type of visualizations shown in Misviz-synth.